caviyacht/SodaDungeon2Mod/readme.md

 Caviar is considered one of the finer things in life.
 It's also what the 'cavi' in 'caviyacht' stands for, so... yeah.

+### Q. How often will Caviar update?

+The `Live` version of the game will only be updated if there is currently not a beta active, and will only be updated if there is a **MUST** have feature that I need.
+The `Beta` version of the game will be updated any time I see a new feature I want to have and is generally updated more often.

-### Q. The game isn't loading anymore, what do I do?
+### Q. The game doesn't load, what do I do?

 More than likely this is caused by the downloaded dll having the incorrect name.
 Make sure that when you download the dll, it is named `Assembly-CSharp.dll`.

-> **Note:** If you have downloaded the mod before, there is a chance that it will end up named `Assembly-CSharp (1).dll` upon downloading it again, if the previous file was still there.
+> ℹ️ If you have downloaded the mod before, there is a chance that the downloaded file will end up named `Assembly-CSharp (1).dll` upon downloading it again, if the previous file was still there.

-# Remarks
+## Remarks

 I take no responsibility for anything you do.
-Always make a backup of the original dll and your save data before using the Caviar MOD, or any MOD.
+Always make a backup of the original dll and your save data before using Caviar, or any mod.

-> **Note:** If the mod does not work for some reason, it's you; not me (check the FAQ for potential support).
+> ℹ️ If the mod does not work for some reason, it's you; not me.
+Check the [FAQ](#faq) for potential support.
+>
+> As always, remember to read the [instructions](#instructions).

-# Credits
+## Credits

-A big thanks to Shawn for creating this game.
+Thanks to Shawn for creating this game.